 Student Support at Extra-curricular Events The Central A&M Board of Education and Administration strongly encourage student attendance and support of extracurricular events.
 Student verbal support of our teams is greatly appreciated and requested, but yelling at or harassing players, fans, coaches, or officials is not considered acceptable or appropriate behavior.
 Please be aware that your support of Central A&M teams is important and that your conduct reflects not only on you, but also on your team, school and community.
-Students with Allergies or Chronic Illnesses State law requires our school district to annually inform parents of students with life-threatening allergies or life-threatening chronic illnesses of the applicable provisions of Section 504 of the Rehabilitation Act of 1973 and other applicable federal statutes, state statutes, federal regulations and state rules.
+Telephone Use Telephones in the main office are not to be used by students except with permission from the school staff or in the event of an emergency.
+Student cell phones may be used in the office or the classroom with the permission and supervision of a staff member.